 The Company is an emerging growth company ("EGC"), as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
 Under the JOBS Act, EGCs can delay adopting new or revised accounting standards issued subsequent to the enactment of the JOBS Act until those standards apply to private companies.
 The Company has elected to use this extended transition period for complying with new or revised accounting standards that have different effective dates for public and private companies until the earlier of the date that it (i) is no longer an EGC or (ii) affirmatively and irrevocably opts out of the extended transition period provided in the JOBS Act.
-As a result, the condensed consolidated financial statements may not be companies that comply with the new or revised accounting pronouncements as of public company effective dates.
+As a result, the condensed consolidated financial statements may not be comparable to companies that comply with the new or revised accounting pronouncements as of public company effective dates.
+Based on the market value of its common stock held by non-affiliates as of the last business day of the second fiscal quarter ended June 30, 2022, the Company will cease to be an EGC on December 31, 2022.

 New accounting pronouncements not yet adopted-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the existing incurred loss impairment model with an expected credit loss model and requires a financial asset measured at amortized cost to be presented at the net amount expected to be collected.
 The FASB issued ASU 2019-10 in November 2019, which deferred the effective date for nonpublic entities, including EGCs, that had not yet adopted the original ASU.
-Under the amended guidance, the standard will be effective for the Company's fiscal year beginning after December 15, 2022, and early adoption is still permitted.
+The Company will meet the criteria to become a large accelerated filer as of December 31, 2022, upon which time the ASU will become effective for the fiscal year ending on December 31, 2022.
 The Company is currently assessing the potential impact of the new standard on the Company's condensed consolidated financial statements.